-Well-known for lush rice paddies, scenic waterfalls, and home to countless temples and sacred spaces, there are many things to do in Ubud, Bali.
-There really is no place like it, and it’s one of my favorite places to visit in Indonesia.
+From the ultimate Bali swings to scenic waterfalls, there are countless things to do in Ubud, Bali in Indonesia.
+Well-known for lush rice paddies, beautiful temples, and sacred spaces, there really is no place like it.
+Ubud is one of my favorite places to visit in Indonesia.

 Located approximately an hour from Canggu on a scooter, Ubud is one of those places you can visit and return feeling refreshed and renewed.
 If you’re looking for an adventure on a volcano, a Bali swing overlooking rice terraces, or a more profound connection within yourself, you’ll find it in Ubud.

 Here’s your key to exploring some of my favorite places in Ubud, Bali: Swings, Waterfalls, Temples, and Meditation.

 Best Things to do in Ubud: The Natural Rice Terrace

 If you’re after beautiful lush scenic views of rice terraces, you’re in the right place.
 Take a walk along the rice fields in Ubud to connect with nature and soak in the light.
 Once you’ve finished exploring, climb onto a giant swing to see the rice paddies from a different perspective.

 We paid 150K IDR to get strapped into a swing and get launched into the air.
 It’s so much fun and worth the ride!

 The entrance to the Natural Rice Terrace is donation based.
 You’ll have to pay if you want to take pictures at the photo op locations, including the giant nest overlooking the rice paddies.

 Where to Stay

 See the sunrise at Mount Batur, an active volcano located in the Bangli Regency.
 Ubud is a good place to stay if you want to wake up early for this hike because of its proximity to the trail.
 During the approximately two hour hike, you’ll catch a view of Mt.
 Agung, Abang, and Mt.
 Rinjani in Lombok.